odpi/egeria/open-metadata-implementation/user-interfaces/presentation-server/README.md

  * The ongoing work is being tracked in issue [Git issue 3543](https://github.com/odpi/egeria/issues/3543)
  * The work involves using Create React App.
 This will be done iteratively.
  * The current latest client code is in the client folder.
- * The new work is being developed the cra-client directory and may contain out of data presentation server source code.
+ * The new work is being developed the cra-client directory and may contain out of date presentation server source code.

 ----
 License: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/), Copyright Contributors to the ODPi Egeria project.